 The center is open from 10:00 AM until 4:00 PM Tuesday through Sunday.
 Admission and parking are free.
-Find out about Program and Events.
-For more information, call (949) 923-2290.
+Public programs are listed on LetsGoOutside.org while more information on school field trips can be found HERE.

 The center, which opened in October 2000, provides a focal point for the public’s enjoyment of the Bay.
 Here young and old alike can take a journey through a series of exhibits and interactive displays that make the Bay come alive.
 Visitors learn about life in and around an estuary and why Upper Newport Bay is such an important estuary.
 The knowledge and understanding gained here will give people an even greater appreciation of the Bay when they take guided walking and water tours or explore the Bay on their own.